Sacramento Digs Gardening logo

 This delicious and unbelievably easy recipe, a spin on classic potato-leek soup by the New York Times' Martha Rose Shulman, took care of some of the turnips, cooking them with potatoes, leeks and carrots.
 It's a lovely chowder-like soup, perfect for the last days of winter.
 No oil, butter or sautéing involved.

 The bouquet garni is basically a bundle of herbs that traditionally are tied together to flavor a sauce or soup.
 Kitchen twine usually works, but the bay leaf might be a problem there.
 (You can always add the bay leaf separately and fish it out before blending the soup.)
 Little net bags designed for pickling also work for bouquet garni.
-I have a funny silicone container for herbs that I acquired somewhere along the way -- see the photo.
+I have a funny silicone container for herbs that I acquired somewhere along the way.
 The herbs are just stuffed inside and it's then dropped into the soup; I retrieve it after simmering.

 Do garnish the finished soup with a bit of sour cream or crème fraîche, or a vegan alternative, plus chives or scallions.
 The sour cream adds a nice little bite to a soup that's as comforting as a warm sweater.